-National University of Health Sciences
+National University of Health Sciences Naturopathic Medicine Program

-Naturopathic Medicine Program 200 E. Roosevelt Road Lombard, Illinois 60148 USA (800) 826-6285 www.nuhs.edu
+200 E. Roosevelt Road Lombard, Illinois 60148 USA (800) 826-6285 www.nuhs.edu

-Initial CNME accreditation was granted October 2012, and reaccreditation was last granted October 2016.
-The next evaluation visit for reaccreditation is scheduled for spring 2022, with a decision to be made at the fall 2022 Council meeting.
-The university has institutional accreditation with the Higher Learning Commission, a U.S. Department of Education recognized regional accrediting agency.
+Initial CNME accreditation was granted October 2012 and last reaffirmed in October 2022.
+The next fullscale evaluation visit is scheduled for spring 2029, with a decision on continued accreditation to be made in fall 2029.
+The university has institutional accreditation with the Higher Learning Commission, a U.S. Department of Education recognized institutional accrediting agency.